hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/graber.rst

 3.  **Run the tests:** `pytest`

 Remember to adjust the test cases to precisely match the functionality and expected behavior of each method in your `Graber` class, including different types of inputs, error conditions, and edge cases.
-The provided examples are illustrative; you need to extend them for thorough testing.
+The provided examples are illuStartive; you need to extend them for thorough testing.